 Other TAG Whistler Adventures

 With the above activities, it’s usually less expensive to bundle your adventures as opposed to purchasing each of them separately.
 For example, if you pay for the Full Course with the Aerial Obstacle Course instead of the Beginner and Advanced courses separately, you’ll save yourself about $35 per person.
-Similarly, as of the summer of 2021, the Fly & Climb Combo allows you to spend between three and four hours on the Aerial Obstacle Course and then do the Superfly Ziplines for just $190.
+Similarly, as of January, 2022, the Fly & Climb Combo allows you to spend between three and four hours on the Aerial Obstacle Course and then do the Superfly Ziplines for just $190.

-Also as of the summer of 2021, for $350, you can do all four of the following (either all in one day or spread out over a number of days): the Aerial Obstacle Course, Whitewater Rafting Tour, Superfly Ziplines or Wilderness RZR Tour.
+Also as of January, 2022, for $350, you can do all four of the following (either all in one day or spread out over a number of days): the Aerial Obstacle Course, Whitewater Rafting Tour, Superfly Ziplines or Wilderness RZR Tour.
 Adults also have the option of substituting one of these options for a trip to Whistler’s world-famous Scandinave Spa.

 To learn more about these other activities see the official TAG Whistler website or check out the following articles: